carlosfaria94/blocksim/README.rst

 BlockSim
 ========

-A discrete event **Blockchain Simulator**.
+A discrete event **Blockchain Simulator**, used to simulate Bitcoin and Ethereum.

-Initially written to simulate Ethereum.
-However, with a goal to be used as tool to simulate any blockchain.

 Abstract
 --------